ember-cli/eslint-plugin-ember/README.md

 ```

 Possible configurations:
-- [plugin:ember/base](https://github.com/ember-cli/eslint-plugin-ember/blob/master/lib/config/base.js) - contains only recommended settings for custom rules defined in this plugin.
+- [plugin:ember/base](https://github.com/ember-cli/eslint-plugin-ember/blob/master/lib/config/base.js) - contains no rules settings, but the basic eslint configuration suitable for eny ember project.
+You can use it to configure rules as you wish.
-- [plugin:ember/recommended](https://github.com/ember-cli/eslint-plugin-ember/blob/master/lib/config/recommended.js) - extends base configuration with extra rules' settings provided by eslint
+- [plugin:ember/recommended](https://github.com/ember-cli/eslint-plugin-ember/blob/master/lib/config/recommended.js) - extends base configuration with recommended rules' settings

 #### Use plain plugin:

-If you don't want to use predefined settings, you can use it as a plain plugin and choose which rules you'd like to use by yourself like this:
+If you don't want to use predefined settings, you can use it as a plain plugin:

 ```javascript
 module.exports = {